dxcccii/cgproject/README.md

 _______________________________________________________________________________________________________

-please refer to the three.js website at https://threejs.org/docs/#manual/en/introduction/Installation and follow option 1 to install node.js and vite.js, since live server extention will not work to view the project.
+please refer to the three.js website at https://threejs.org/docs/#manual/en/introduction/Installation and follow option 1 to install node.js and vite.js, since thelive server extention will not work to view the project.

-to view the application run a terminar window from the project folder and type "npx vite" after all instalations are complete, then in your browser type the localhost shown on the terminal window.
+to view the application run a terminal window from the project folder and type "npx vite" after all instalations are complete, then in your browser type the localhost shown on the terminal window.
 _______________________________________________________________________________________________________
                                     __   __   _  _  _|_  __,   __ _|_  ,